 It must be noted that unfortunately to day Georgian Higher educational institutions do not appear any where except WM ranking list.
 The situation is radically different in the universities of European leading countries (France, Germany, Great Britain) and in Baltic Sea countries as well (Lithuania, Latvia, Estonia).
 The above-mentioned countries take an active part in the internationalization processes.
-Moreover, they are the member countries of international associations and they also appear in the ranking lists of world-fame higher educational institutions [12].
+Moreover, they are the member countries of international associations and they also appear in the ranking lists of world-fame higher educational institutions.
+[12].

-The carried out research shows that higher educational service market of Georgia is steel facing a great number of unsolved problems, in particular 60% of respondents (HEI) announce that they have joint training programs, but 40% have not.
-(See Chart 2) [1].
+The carried out research shows that higher educational service market of Georgia is steel facing a great number of unsolved problems in particular of Georgia is steel facing a great number of unsolved problems, in particular 60% of respondents (HEI) announce that they have joint training programs, but 40% have not.
+(See Chart 2).
+[1].

 Chart 2.
 Statistics of Joint programs.
+60 40 20 0 Exist joint Not exist joint programs program

-100% of respondents noted that international accreditation is very important for universities as prerequisite for increasing their competitiveness.
+100% of respondents noted that international accreditation is very prerequisite for universities as for increasing important competitiveness.
 Unfortunately, it should be noted that in Georgia the universities have no international accreditation at higher educational service market.
 The situation with respect to internationalization degree of personnel is deplorable top.100% of respondents answer that their academic personnel is staffed entirely by local specialists and absolute majority is engaged in training processes.

 It should be noted that analogous index of European and Baltic Sea countries as well (Lithuania, Latvia, Estonia) is quite different.
-In the above-mentioned countries absolute majority of universities has got international accreditation with equal percentage ratio, towards local programs, realizes joint educational programs at three levels of training and the main thing is that their academic personnel speaks perfectly foreign languages and their academic activity is not only giving lectures and seminars, their scientific activity is realized in various leading universities af the world and published in high rank international reviewed journals with citation high index [13].
+In the abovementioned countries absolute majority of universities has got international accreditation with equal percentage ratio, towards local programs, realizes joint educational programs at three levels of training and the main thing is that their academic personnel speaks perfectly foreign languages and their academic activity is not only giving lectures and seminars, their scientific activity is realized in various leading universities af the world and published in high rank international reviewed journals with citation high index.
+[13].

-It would be interesting to know one more index of internationalization in higher educational institutions: the ratio between local and foreign students.
-According to official data of Georgian Departement of Statistics, the number of students sent abroad from Georgia is 10%, in comparison with foreign students in Georgia. (see.Chart 3) [11].
+would be interesting to know one more internationalization in higher educational institutions: the ratio between local and foreign students.
+According to official data of Georgian Departement of Statistics, the number of students sent abroad from Georgia is 10%, in comparison with foreign students in Georgia. (see.Chart 3.)
+[11].

-The share of foreign students in sum total of local students does not exceed 3,5%, (see.Chart 4), (see.Chart 5) [11].
+The share of foreign students in sum total of local students does not exceed 1.9-2.0%, (see.Chart 4), (see.Chart 5).
+[11].